|

 We need K2 to enable vital enzymes to function.
 These include enzymes that synthesise coagulant factors and others that fix calcium in the bones – but vitamin K probably has many more functions.
 The Japanese research was set up to learn more about these unknown functions of vitamin K2.

-The food with a high vitamin K content caused an increase in the activity of the enzymes PKA and CREB in the testes.
-And this in turn probably caused the enzyme CYP11A to become more active.
-This enzyme is responsible for the synthesis of testosterone.
+The feed with a high vitamin K content caused an increase in the activity of the enzymes PKA and CREB in the testes.
+This in turn probably caused the enzyme CYP11A to become more active.
+This enzyme is important for the synthesis of testosterone.

 When the researchers repeated their experiment with vitamin K1 they observed hardly any testosterone-boosting effect.